sethtroisi/primegap-list-project.github.io/_drafts/2019-12-04-how-to-check.md

 ---

 > Click the “Browse...” button and navigate to a locally-stored file of CSV-formatted data.
-In this example, the contents of the file are the Gapcoin example data shown above.
+In this example, the contents of the file are the fabricated example data shown above.

 ![Select file of CSV-formatted gap data](/img/news/2019-12-04-how-to-check-06.png)